-In online mode, the terminal is connected to the computer via the serial port.
-In local mode, the terminal can be used to connect directly to the modem using the Quick Settings menu (see 2.2 on page 7).
-Use +S (capital S) to save and +R (capital R) to recall the settings from NVS.
+- In online mode, the terminal is connected to the computer via the serial port. - In local mode, the terminal can be used to connect directly to the modem using the Quick Settings menu (see 2.2 on page 7).

 3.2.2.
 Set-Up B